Looking for Merci

 Mama slapped both hands on the counter.
 “Just the blind leading the blind!”
 Mama and Miss Jefferies cackled until they wheezed.

-“Don’t Ma me!
+“Don’t ‘Ma’ me!
 You know Ada,” Mama said, turning to Miss Jefferies.
 “Remember how I told you she was so scared to tell me.
 Poor thing just shaking.
 But like I told Whit…Whit, pass me that bowl,” Mama gestured over to a big shelf of bowls.
-I took my best guess.
+Whitney surveyed the 10 bowls in front of her and took her best guess.

 “Anyway, Ada, like I told my baby.
 People talked about me because I wasn’t married when I had my baby.
 I never want to make nobody else feel that way about nothing.
 There’s plenty of mess you could of gotten into, and that was the least of my worries,” Mama stood proudly with both hands on her hips.

-Mama blew me a kiss and went on to talk about me, my attempts at dating women, and my hair, like I wasn’t in the room.
-I’d shown Mama how to connect her phone to a tiny speaker and she turned up the sound.
-Miss Jefferies and Mama moved like dancers in perfect sync with the sounds of the Georgia Mass Choir.
-Finally, they left me alone, so I left them to their rekindling and stood out back to wait.
+Mama blew Whitney a kiss and went on to talk about her, her attempts at dating women, and her hair, like she wasn’t in the room.
+Miss Jefferies and Mama moved like dancers in perfect sync with the sounds of the Georgia Mass Choir floating from the kitchen speaker.
+Finally, a break in the conversation allowed Whitney to escape politely.
+She stood out back to face Merci.

 “Don’t start!”
-I shot back.
+Whitney shot back.
 Merci popped the trunk, and about 20 huge gift bags filled to the brim were inside.

 “Your mama said it was a few bags!”

 Merci shrugged her shoulders.
-Unlike our mothers, we moved like people with two left feet or one broken heart.
-Our hands jumped when we touched the same bag, but our eyes softened if we caught each other in a glance until it hurt too much.
+Unlike their mothers moving in sync in the kitchen, they moved like people with two left feet or one broken heart.
+Their hands jumped when they touched the same bag, but their eyes softened if they caught each other at a glance until it hurt too much.

-After the last bag was tucked in the kitchen, Merci moved the car to the lot and sat down on the bench, our bench, without looking up at me again.
+After the last bag was tucked in the kitchen, Merci moved the car to the lot and sat down on the bench, that bench, without looking over at Whitney again.
 She fanned herself with a fan twice the normal size.
 The big purple monstrosity moved the ruffles on her shirt like a slower heartbeat.
-I stood at the backdoor of the kitchen, with all the sounds of the sanctuary behind me.
+Whitney stood at the backdoor of the kitchen, with all the sounds of the sanctuary behind her.
 It smelled the same as it had that day.
 White diamonds.
 Fried chicken.
 The early scent of pound cake just about done in the oven.
-My phone buzzed.
-Merci lazily turned her head in my direction.
+Whitney’s phone buzzed.
+Merci lazily turned her head in that direction.

 “Oh, so your phone does work,” she sucked her teeth.